Flaque/quirk/README.md

 Note that this license **does not** give free reign to redistribute the name and branding of quirk.
 So if you'd like to publish your own version, please rename it to avoid end-user confusion.

-Byju's Future School was here
+Byju's Future Student was here!